ljpprojects/mosaic/README.md

 # Mosaic

-Mosaic is a small interpreted programming language with access to low-level APIs, like pointers, in a safe way.
+Mosaic is a small interpreted programming language with access to low-level APIs, like pointers, safely.

 ```
 use std::ptr